lilgallon/DynamicLedStrips/README.md

 **Project setup:**
 - Open .sln file with Visual Studio.

+If, for some reason, VS does not downlaod the required packages, then:
 - Right click on the project name > manage NuGet packages > Install Microsoft.Windows.SDK.Contracts (to use the Bluetooth LE SDK)
+- Right click on the project name > manage NuGet packages > Install NAudio (to listen get the system sound level)

 **How to find your targetted device id:**
 - Download and use the open source [Microsoft BLE Explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab)